ymolists/website/src/routes/blog/bitbucket.md

 ## We Need Your Feedback

-If you have ideas how Gitpod can be improved for you, or if you notice a bug, please always feel free to [reach out](https://github.com/gitpod-io/gitpod/issues).
+If you have ideas how Gitpod can be improved for you, or if you notice a bug, please always feel free to [let us know](https://github.com/gitpod-io/gitpod/issues).
 We would also be glad to welcome you in our [community](https://community.gitpod.io). ❤️